SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/managing-assets.md

 <img src="/images/users-guide/cockpit/cockpit-groups-subassets.png" name="Subassets"/>

 {{< c8y-admon-info >}}
-Subassets count displayed on top of the table of **Subassets** tab is showing total number of child assets assigned to current group.
+The count displayed on top of the table on the **Subassets** tab shows the total number of child assets assigned to the current group.
 Any type of managed object can be a child asset.
-For more details on counting of objects please check OpenAPI specification for "[retrieve all child assets of a specific managed object](https://cumulocity.com/api/10.11.0/#operation/getManagedObjectChildAssetsResource)"
+For more details on the counting of objects refer to [retrieve all child assets of a specific managed object](https://cumulocity.com/api/10.11.0/#operation/getManagedObjectChildAssetsResource) in the {{< openapi >}}.
 {{< /c8y-admon-info >}}

 {{< c8y-admon-info >}}